jakir-ruet/helm-learning/README.md

 ```

 8. OCI Registry for Helm Charts
-Helm v3 supports OCI (Open Container Initiative) registries, allowing you to store Helm charts in container registries like Docker Hub, AWS ECR, or Azure ACR.
+Helm v3 supports OCI (Open Container Initiative) registries, allowing you to store Helm charts in container registries like Docker Hub, AWS ECR, or aws ACR.
 - Use Cases:
   - Storing charts in a secure, centralized location.
   - Leveraging existing container registries for chart distribution.